José Andrés: Trump Hotel restaurant and lawsuit

-Andrés planned to open a restaurant in the Trump International Hotel in Washington, DC, in 2016.
-After Donald Trump made disparaging comments about undocumented Mexican immigrants in June 2015, Andrés withdrew from the contract with the Trump Organization, which then sued him.
+Andrés planned to open a restaurant in the Trump International Hotel (also known as Old Post Office) in Washington, D.C., in 2016.
+After Donald Trump made disparaging comments about illegal Mexican immigrants in June 2015, Andrés withdrew from the contract with the Trump Organization, which then sued him.
 Andrés counter-sued, and the parties reached a settlement in April 2017.

+The Trump International Hotel, Washington, D.C., closed on 11 May 2022.
+It was sold to CGI Merchant Group, and later reopened as the Waldorf Astoria Washington, D.C., on 1 June 2022.
+On 13 June 2022, Andrés announced that he would return to the location to open the restaurant that he had planned in the original 2015 deal.
+The Bazaar by José Andrés opened on 8 February 2023.
 Andrés remains an outspoken critic of Trump.

 World Central Kitchen

-In response to the 2010 Haiti earthquake, Andrés formed World Central Kitchen, which provides healthy food to families and individuals touched by disasters.
-Since it was founded, the NGO has organized meals in the Dominican Republic, Nicaragua, Zambia, Peru, Cuba, Uganda, Cambodia, and in Poland on the border of Ukraine.
+World Central Kitchen (WCK) raised almost $30 million in 2019, then $250 million in 2020.
+In response to the 2010 Haiti earthquake, Andrés provided locally cooked dishes specific to the region essential to comforting people touched by disasters.
+Since it was founded, the NGO has organized meals in the Dominican Republic, Nicaragua, Zambia, Peru, Cuba, Uganda, Palestine, Cambodia, and in Poland on the border of Ukraine.
 It has provided aid and meals in the United States and Puerto Rico and has helped during the COVID-19 pandemic in the United States.
+Andrés runs WCK's operations with the help of about 200 colleagues including CEO Erin Gore and Director of Emergency response Sam Bloch.

-During the 2022 Russian invasion of Ukraine, José Andrés announced that he was going to donate a part of $100-million Courage and Civility Award given to him by Jeff Bezos to address the humanitarian crisis in Ukraine.
+In 2021, Jeff Bezos, the owner of The Washington Post and founder of Amazon, provided Andrés $100 million through his Courage and Civility Award.
+During the 2022 Russian invasion of Ukraine, Andrés announced that he was going to donate a part of the $100 million to the organization to address the humanitarian crisis in Ukraine.

+In 2022, WCK took in $519 million in grants and donations.

+On 1 April 2024, seven WCK employees in Gaza were killed by multiple Israeli drone strikes in the city of Deir al-Balah.
+Andrés rejected Israeli and U.S. assertions that the strike was not deliberate, stating the seven employees were "targeted deliberately" and killed "systematically, car by car".
+The Gaza war, he said, is "not a war against terrorism anymore" but a "war against humanity itself."
+He writes "We know Israelis.
+Israelis, in their heart of hearts, know that food is not a weapon of war.
+Israel is better than the way this war is being waged.
+It is better than blocking food and medicine to civilians.
+It is better than killing aid workers who had coordinated their movements with the Israel Defense Forces."